agilista/numbers_to_words_tests/README.md

 > sh ./count_me.sh ../

-p.s. this command for this project should be 738 lines :o)
+p.s. this command for this project should be 787 lines including overage on characters :o)

 This will run against the directory or file pointed to.
 The code will recurse over the directory and, with the exception of the excluded files and extensions, will count everything.